dallonasnes/spoonfed-commonvoice/README.md

 1. Make separate decks for reading and listening(with cloze deletions)
 1. Build in cloze deletions
 1. Make comparisons lowercase and stripped (but not output text)
+1. Make package (so people can just pip install)